-- The quorum for a Board meeting is at least 75% of a number equal to the number of the then current directors elected and appointed to the Board. - 63.2 If within half an hour from the time appointed for the commencement of a Board meeting a quorum is not present, the meeting: - (a) if convened upon the requisition of a director, will lapse; or - (b) in any other case, will stand adjourned to the same day in the next week at the same time and place, and if at the adjourned meeting a quorum is not present within half an hour from the time appointed for the meeting, the meeting will lapse. - 63.3 A quorum must be present for the whole Board meeting.
+- 63.1 Unless the Board determines otherwise, the quorum for a Board meeting is at least 75% of a number equal to the number of directors elected and appointed to the Board as at the close of the last annual general meeting of the Company. - 63.2 If within half an hour from the time appointed for the commencement of a Board meeting a quorum is not present, the meeting: - (a) if convened upon the requisition of a director, will lapse; or - (b) in any other case, will stand adjourned to the same day in the next week at the same time and place, and if at the adjourned meeting a quorum is not present within half an hour from the time appointed for the meeting, the meeting will lapse. - 63.3 A quorum must be present for the whole Board meeting.